wordswords/dotfiles/README.md

 9. `.`           - Redo - repeat last word replacement
 10. `:spellr`    - Repeat the replacement done by `z=` for all matches with the replaced word in the current window

+# Git Fugitive Plugin in Vim

+1. ``:Git blame`` for line-by-line git blame on current file, select a commit and press 'o' to open the commit diff with the commit message in a new window.

 # Mergetool - VIMdiff